ojcm/aquaman/README.md

 # Aquaman
-Aquaman is a script to run on a Raspberry Pi to read a digital pin and export its value as a prometheus metric.
+`aquaman.py` is a script to run on a Raspberry Pi to read a digital pin and export its value as a prometheus metric.
+`aquaman_analogue.py` does the same for analogue pins reads via MCP3008 chips.
 It's targetted at moisture detectors but can be reused for other input types.

 ## Setup